DarekKrawczyk/rANS-Compressor/README.md

 # Introduction
 **rANS** (renormalization-based Asymmetric Numerical Systems) compression is a class of entropy coding algorithms that achieves high compression ratios by encoding data using adaptive probability distributions.
 The rANS algorithm, developed by **Jarek Duda**, is a variant of the Asymmetric Numeral Systems (ANS) family of entropy encoding techniques.It has gained significant attention in the field of lossless data compression due to its simplicity, efficiency, and competitive compression performance compared to other algorithms.
+This implementation of rANS compression is not efficient, and done for educational purposes.

-Techniques used in this project are based on implementation and approach of **Fabian ìrygî Giesen**'s methods shown in his ryg_rans repository which can be found under:
+Techniques used in this project are based on implementation and approach of **Fabian ‚Äúryg‚Äù Giesen**'s methods shown in his ryg_rans repository which can be found under:
 * [https://github.com/rygorous/ryg_rans](https://github.com/rygorous/ryg_rans)

 ### Sources used to create this project